magento/devdocs/guides/v2.0/cloud/project/project-webint-basic.md

 	![Access your project by URL or SSH]({{ site.baseurl }}common/images/cloud_project-access.png){:width="600px"}

 For more information about using SSH, see [SSH to an environment]({{page.baseurl}}cloud/env/environments-start.html#env-start-ssh).
-To clone the project using either the Magento Enterprise Cloud Edition CLI or Git, use the links in the field under the branch name.
+To clone the project using either the {{site.data.var.ece}} CLI or Git, use the links in the field under the branch name.

 The following figure shows an example.